Policy Careers: Call for Participants

 You also have the option of specifying, before you reveal any information to me, the level of attribution attached to that information.
 Adhering to standard journalistic practices, you can specify whether something is:

-• On background: you may be quoted directly, but you will be identified by a pseudonym and/or generic titles that retain relevance for research purposes, but address concerns with identifiability.
+• On background (default): you may be quoted directly with a pseudonym.
 For example, quotes might be attributed to: "U.S. public official" "lobbyist for an agricultural trade association" "program manager at a conservative think tank"

 • On deep background: you will not be quoted, but the information you provide may be paraphrased in publications, decontextualized and stripped of possible source identification.